 - The Gartner curve specifically refers to the technology trigger.
 We can assume this is when the technology starts to spread and ignores any early stage effects (invention etc).

 - If the Gartner curve was based upon the measurement of some physical property, it would be possible to reverse the process i.e. from Gartner curve to expectation curve to evolution lifecyle and accurately state where an activity was along the uncertainty axis.
 By very definition this is impossible.
 I can currently only state where something was in the past once it has become a commodity.
-Hence I have to conclude that Gartner's curve is not based upon some external measurement of physical property but instead it is more likely by a process of expert review (i.e. averaging where forecasters think something is on the curve).
+Hence I have to conclude that Gartner's curve is not based upon some external measurement of physical property but instead it is more likely by a process of expert review (i.e. averaging where forecasters think something is on the curve) or even more simply, analysts placing dots on the curve.

 - The Hype Cycle in its current form can have both novel activities and the evolution of the same activity to more commodity forms represented on the same position of the curve at different times i.e. a single activity may well go through the the peak of inflated expectations multiple times.
 In the first case, this will refer to the differential value of the novel activity but later on, the same activity will appear in the same position due to operational efficiency of a more commodity form.
 This occurs because the same activity can be given multiple different memes i.e. x86 architecture, client/server, hosting or cloud and whilst those memes are different, the underlying activity (i.e. provision of computing infrastructure) is the same.
 You cannot therefore use the Hype Cycle to determine evolution, notwithstanding the issue that it is time based and evolution cannot be measured over time (we have no crystal ball).

 - The expectation curve matches the Gartner curve in certain circumstances.
-I cannot conclude the Gartner curve is valid in all circumstance but I can approximate the value zones where the curve does match.
+I cannot conclude much about the Gartner curve other than to say that its shape appears to have some validity in specific circumstance and I can approximate the value zones where the curve does match.
+This doesn't say anything about where the dots are placed on the curve just that the rise of increasing then diminishing then plateau of negligible benefits seems broadly right.
+That up, down, almost flat shape seems to have merit.

 -- Update 10th Feb 2015